How I Stopped Worrying and Started Loving PyLadies

-When I read the original PyLadies announcement, my first knee-jerk reaction was a very common one: “separation is bad, dividing the community, …” Like many of my privileged peers, I was always pro-diversity, but I thought this is the wrong way.
+When I read about PyLadies for the first time, my thoughts were a common knee-jerk: “separation is bad, dividing the community, …”.
+Like many of my privileged peers, I was pro-diversity but I thought this is the wrong way.
 My views changed over time and I filed it under “lessons learned”.
-However these issues seem to pop up again and again, so I decided to share my perspective.
+Unfortunately, my old thinking patterns don’t cease to pop up in discussions, so I decided to share my perspective.

 Diversity is good for a community.

-If we can’t agree on this fact, the rest of the article is futile.
-There are many studies that support this point and if you’re not convinced, this article isn’t for you.
+If we can’t agree on this fact, you can stop reading here.
+There are enough studies and blog posts that support this point and if you’re not convinced, this article isn’t for you1.

-In this article, I’m using women as the IT minority in question, simply because I live in Europe where women are the one group that is most underrepresented in tech in relation to their total number.
+In this article, I’m using women as the IT minority in question.
+That’s because I live in Europe where women are the group that is most underrepresented in tech relating to their total number.
 One recent data point: ~51% of inhabitants vs. 8% EuroPython 2012 attendance.
 And that was an improvement by 100% compared to 2011.

 That doesn’t mean I don’t care about other minorities.
 In the end, I’m an immigrant with working-class background myself.
-I came to Germany as a kid with barely existing German skills from a quick language course and grew up in a neighborhood that was usually considered ambition’s terminal destination.
+When I came to Germany, I was a kid with less-than basic language skills and grew up in a neighborhood that is considered ambition’s terminal destination.

-But: working on women’s diversity isn’t hurting other outreaches.
-This is one of the craziest straw men ever used.
-You care more about having more working-class Eskimo albinos coming to your community than about women?
+But: working on increasing women’s participation isn’t hurting other outreaches.
+This is one of the most damaging straw men ever pulled.
+You care more about having more working-class Inuit albinos than about women?
 Great!
 Start an outreach program and if your proposal is sound, you may even get a grant from the PSF!
-You want more male nurses?
+Do you want more male nurses?
 Start an initiative!
-But FFS stop blaming women for fighting their own fight!
+But stop blaming women for fighting their own fight!

 We don’t get it.

 And why don’t we get it?
-Because most of us haven’t ever been in the shoes of a minority and virtually none of us has to endure it on a daily basis.
-Then we see stuff we don’t agree on like affirmative action or gender quotas (which both aren’t without controversy in the feminist community either) and dismiss the topic as a whole.
+Because most of us haven’t ever been in the shoes of a minority and virtually none of us has to endure their fate every day.
+It then takes just one aspect we don’t agree with – such as affirmative action or FEMEN demonstrations – to dismiss the whole topic.

-We don’t have this problem, so it can’t be that big of a deal.
+I have neither experienced nor witnessed this problem.
+Therefore, it can’t be that big of a deal.

 community based enforcement without a coc?